 Pork butt, despite its colorful name, does not come from anywhere near the butt or behind of the pig.
 In fact, quite the opposite.
 Pork butt is a cut of meat from the shoulder of the pig.
 Pork butt is the cut most typically used in pulled pork.
 It can be roasted or cut into steaks, but it is also well-suited for braising and stewing or for making ground pork or sausages.

-The name makes sense when one remembers that the word "butt" can also mean the thicker end of something (the butt of a gun) or the blunt end of something (the butt of a cigar), since a pork butt is the thicker end of the shoulder cut.
+The name makes sense when you consider that the word "butt" can also mean the thicker end of something (eg, the butt of a gun) or the blunt end of something since a pork butt is the thicker end of the shoulder cut.
 Pork butt cuts are relatively inexpensive, costing about $2.50 per pound on average.

 How to Cook Pork Butt